Lemonaire/tgBot/README.md

 Defined some frequently-used or useful functions.
 1. getQuestion.
 To get a random question from the database, usually used to verify the new chat members.
 2. getDiscussId.
 To get the chat id of a discuss group which is linked to the specific channel.
+3. getMissInfo.
+To get information of the `miss` command's sender and the receiver.
-3. isAllowedId.
+4. isAllowedId.
 To judge whether the chat id is allowed or not, so that others couldn't use this bot without permission.
 Also used to judge whether a bot is allowed.
+5. connectMySql.
+To connect to the mysql conveniently.
-4. isOrzLemonText.
-To judge whether someone is trying to orz lemon, used in the command `report_orz_lemon_text`.
+6. ~~isOrzLemonText.
+To judge whether someone is trying to orz lemon, used in the command `report_orz_lemon_text`.~~
-5. isset.
+7. isset.
 To judge whether a parameter has been set.
-6. filter.
-To filter all characters except letters, digits and Chinese characters.
+8. ~~filter.
+To filter all characters except letters, digits and Chinese characters.~~
-7. htmlEncode.
+9. htmlEncode.
 To transfer meaning of some html characters so that the injection could be avoided, especially in the command `orz`.
-8. htmlDecode.
+10. htmlDecode.
 This function is never used, just to make pairs of the function `htmlEncode`.

 ### index.js
 Create an instance of telegram bot and run it.